sybrenstuvel/vidstuff/README.md

    is fine too.
 2. Create a Python 3 virtualenv and `pip install -U -r requirements.txt`.
 3. Install ffmpeg, mkvtoolnix, and inkscape.
+4. Install the fonts from the 'fonts' directory.

 ## Updating from last year to this year